-There are several vaccinations that are (as of mid-2011) required for consideration of lawful permanent residence.
+There are several vaccinations that are (as of 2023) required for consideration of lawful permanent residence.
 They are as follows:

 Part of the green card application process involves undergoing a medical exam.
 You will meet with a designated physician (not your own).
-If you're applying for your green card by adjusting status within the U.S., you will choose from a list of local "civil surgeons."
-If you're applying from overseas (consular processing), you'll choose from a a list of “panel physicians.”
+If you're applying for your green card by adjusting status within the U.S., you will choose from a list of local "civil surgeons," and yours will fill out Form I-693.
+If you're applying from overseas (consular processing), you'll choose from a a list of "panel physicians."